 Cases We Handle

 If you’ve been involved in an accident in the greater Chicago area, the Lamber Goodnow team is here to help.
-From River North to the Gold Coast, to Wicker Park and the South Loop—and everywhere in between—our attorneys and the Chicago personal injury attorneys at our partner firms can provide the legal expertise you need for your accident and personal injury matters.
+From River North to the Gold Coast, to Wicker Park and the South Loop—and everywhere in between—our personal injury attorneys and the Chicago personal injury lawyers at our partner firms can provide the legal expertise you need for your accident and personal injury matters.

-The Lamber Goodnow team and its partner injury law firms handle all types of Chicago accident and injury matters including:
+The Lamber Goodnow team and its partner Chicago personal injury law firms handle all types of accident and injury matters including: